-Monitoring patient survival time instead of binary outcomes of a process in presence of patient mix has recently been proposed in the healthcare context.
-In this setting a continuous time-to-event variable within a follow-up period is considered.
-The variable may be right censored due to a finite follow-up.
-Biswas and Kalbfleisch [8] developed a risk-adjusted CUSUM based on Cox model for failure time outcomes.
-Sego et al. [9] used accelerated failure time regression model to capture the heterogeneity among patients prior to the surgery and developed risk-adjusted survival time CUSUM (RAST CUSUM) scheme.
-Steiner and Jones [10] extended this approach by proposing an EWMA procedure based on the same survival time model discussed by Sego et al. [9] that can also be updated.
+[5] developed a risk-adjusted CUSUM based on Cox model for failure time outcomes.
+Sego et al. [6] used accelerated failure time regression model to capture the heterogeneity among patients prior to the surgery and developed riskadjusted survival time CUSUM (RAST CUSUM) scheme.
+Steiner and Jones [7] extended this approach by proposing an EWMA procedure based on the same survival time model discussed by Sego et al. [6] that can also be updated.